Glossary

 • Marketplace — A filter option in the Hub that displays prebuilt automation apps created by Instabase to address common document processing use cases.

 • workspace — An access-gated environment where members can create projects, manage data, configure deployments, and conduct reviews.
 Workspaces provide isolation of assets, data, and ongoing work.
+In flow editor, also called a repo.

 • shared workspace — A collaborative workspace within an organization where members can work together on projects, manage shared data, configure deployments, and conduct document reviews.
 Shared workspaces are membership-gated and support role-based permissions.

 • token (API) — A unique security credential that authenticates API requests to Instabase services.
 Also called an OAuth token.
+Enterprise-tier organizations can configure the use of external OAuth providers for issuing and managing API tokens.

 • token (LLM) — The fundamental unit by which LLMs process text.
 Each token represents a piece of text, such as a whole word, part of a word, or a character.
 For English text, one token encodes approximately four characters.